ALA National Headquarters PHONE: (317) 569-4500 | FAX: (317) 569-4502

 Keeping a close watch on all things financial, the Finance Division handles everything from paying the bills and balancing budgets to making sure the Auxiliary is up-to-date on all government-mandated regulations.

 Amanda Ginter, Senior Accounting Coordinator

 Human Resources is responsible for managing employee recruitment, compensation and benefits, learning and development, employee relations, performance management, health and safety, and personnel policies.
 See Available ALA Job Openings

-Promoting Service Not Selfand assisting the national membership committee with retention and recruitment strategies are key priorities of the Membership Division.
+Promoting Service Not Selfand assisting the national Membership Committee with retention and recruitment strategies are key priorities of the Membership Division.
 In addition to answering hundreds of questions daily and providing support to members nationwide, this division is charged with the national member database (ALAMIS) and assisting departments and units in membership processing, annual renewal notices and membership cards, membership statistics, Paid Up For Life (PUFL) memberships, unit and district/county charters.
-Contact Membership

 Programs and Events represent the how and why of our organization; two distinct, yet equally valuable facets of the American Legion Auxiliary’s outreach mission.

 Impacting areas which range from educating youth to supporting veterans, the program staff at National Headquarters is comprised of subject matter experts who ensure our mission reaches grassroots members, as well as target audiences outside our organization.
 Working collaboratively with ALA national leaders, we ensure the needs -- no matter how great or small -- of our military and veteran population are met.
 Through “boots on the ground” implementation of the ALA’s mission by our nationwide network of ALA volunteers, we serve veterans, military, and their families throughout every stage of their lives.